33 Sexy Christmas Songs to Spice Up Your Holiday Party

 There will always be those who prefer to celebrate Jesus' birthday with their pants down.
 If you happen to be one of them, you apparently have a lot of company.

-Here are 31 sexy Christmas songs — from the romantic to the rollicking to the raunchy.
-They're full of double meanings and many statements that aren't so hidden.
+Here is a long list of sexy Christmas songs—from the romantic to the rollicking to the raunchy.
+These songs are full of double meanings and many statements that aren't so hidden.
 Make a playlist for your holiday loving.
 If you're not blushing yet, you soon will be.

 Do you enjoy sexy Christmas music?